 3. Umbrellas

-Photography umbrellas, especially shoot-through and reflective umbrellas, can be used to diffuse and bounce light, creating softer and more even lighting.
+Photography umbrellas, especially shoot-through and reflective umbrellas, can diffuse and bounce light, creating softer and more even lighting.
 They are a budget-friendly option and come in various sizes.

 4. Window Light